DeanPDX/preact-router/README.md

 ### Default Link Behavior

-Sometimes it's necessary to bypass preact-router's link handling and let the browser perform routing on its own.
+Sometimes it's necessary to bypass preact-cancellable-router's link handling and let the browser perform routing on its own.

 This can be accomplished by adding a `data-native` boolean attribute to any link: